TenderSure-Africa-SEZ/trific-platform-docs/docs/integrations/cicd/index.md

 # CI/CD Integration

-Continuous integration and deployment pipeline integration for the Trific platform.
+Continuous integration and deployment pipeline integration for the TRIFIC platform.

 ## Overview